 You can then demand they remove the collection account from your credit reports and halt all further collection actions against you.

 Even if they don’t cooperate, you can open a dispute with all three credit bureaus—Experian, Equifax, and TransUnion—based on the missing or incomplete information.

-However, there is the possibility the collection agency will continue to pursue you for the debt, even if the credit bureaus delete the collection account.
+However, there is the possibility the collection agency will continue to pursue you for the debt.

 That’s hardly an unusual outcome in the collection industry.